 The SEO game is becoming nearly identical to the Google AdWords game.
-If you want higher SEO rankings for your website, you need your website link to be clicked on more than your competitor’s websites on the search results page.
+If you want seo services that work and higher SEO rankings for your website, you need your website link to be clicked on more than your competitor’s websites on the search results page.
 This is exactly how it works for Google AdWords.
 The ad that gets the top ranking (#1 ad position on page 1 of the search results) for a specific search results is the ad that has the highest click through rate–NOT the ad that has the highest bid amount.
 Google rewards you for creating an ad that gets clicked on more than the ads you are competing against, and now they are doing the same thing with their natural (free) search results.
 Click here to read my blog post on you will be rewarded financially for testing hundreds of ads.

 If you perform SEO and you want higher natural rankings for your web pages, update your meta title tag and your meta description tag on your poorly ranking pages so they are much more exciting and they get a higher percentage of people to click on your website link when they conduct a Google search and see your website link listed in the natural search results.

 Google is constantly running experiments where they will include your website link for specific search results.
 If your website link gets clicked a lot, you will get higher rankings.
 If your website link get very few to no clicks, you get a very low ranking.

 I have been experimenting with this and my rankings have been steadily moving up as I write much more attractive and benefit driven title and meta description tags for all of my web pages because now more people are clicking on my website link when they see it in the natural search results.
 Looking back at how I used to write title and meta description tags, what I wrote was dull and did not grab people’s attention to want to click on my website links from the Google search results page.
 So, few people clicked on my website links and therefore, Google kept lowering my rankings.